psimoesSsimoes/seomis.github.io/_posts/2021-04-11-kibana-surrounding-bash.md

 Well... i found myself in this situation this week ¯\(シ)/¯ .

-Fortunately, the information i was searching for was always on the surrounding documents of some specific log.
+Fortunately, the information i was searching was always on the surrounding documents of some specific log.

 > So i thought: Ok, I'll spend 20 min of my weekend automating this.